mxlik-ali/GenAi-/README.md

 3. Set your OpenAI API key in your environment variables or directly in the script where it's needed.

 ### Usage
-GenSaaS: AutoCraft is designed to be intuitive for users, allowing them to input their project requirements and database information directly into the system.
+GenAi is designed to be intuitive for users, allowing them to input their project requirements and database information directly into the system.
 For a detailed guide on how to use the platform for your specific needs, refer to the documentation provided.

 ### Contributing
 Contributions are what make the open-source community such an amazing place to learn, inspire, and create.
 Any contributions you make are greatly appreciated.